‘TIS THE SEASON

 Do you have eBooks or White papers from a few years ago?
 Rather than investing in a new series, why not give them a graphics refresh and updated stats or quotes to push them to your since-acquired audience?
 Or, segment out the content into more “snackable” pieces and release via an email series to increase engagement.

-If the thought of cleaning up your content library is as appealing as cleaning out your garage, or you want to talk about how great The Home Edit is, drop us a line at CNTV Marketing.
+If the thought of cleaning up your content library is as appealing as cleaning out your garage, or you want to talk about how great The Home Edit is, get in touch with us.
 We would love to hear from you!